ansys/grantami-dataflow-extensions/doc/source/user_guide/index.rst

 Store files externally
 ~~~~~~~~~~~~~~~~~~~~~~

+.. currentmodule:: pathlib

 If the file is stored externally (for example in a folder C:\DataflowFiles), then you should use the
-:class:`pathlib.Path` class to ensure you are using an absolute path, which is independent of the Python working
+:class:`Path` class to ensure you are using an absolute path, which is independent of the Python working
 directory.
 For example::

    my_path = pathlib.Path("C:\DataflowFiles\my_data.csv")

+.. currentmodule:: ansys.grantami.dataflow_toolkit

 Or in the case of providing a custom CA certificate to the :class:`~.MIDataflowIntegration` constructor::